Worried that the woman you’re interested in is losing interest in you?

 I think one reason why a woman loses interest in a man is if her rose-colored glasses fall off.
 And she realizes that she doesn’t appreciate some of his manners.
 One of those reasons can be rudeness.
-Rude to customer service people, to her, to anyone, really.
 If this is the case, and your rudeness is an unsuccessful attempt to be funny, I might suggest you work on a type of humor that doesn’t bring people down in order to get a laugh.

-I know there is that old saying that nice guys finish last, but don’t be mistaken as to how far being kind to your love interest will go.
-Having an ability to make light of situations and not get attached to your expectations will work wonders for you, I promise.
+I know there is that old saying that nice guys finish last, but don’t think rudeness is the way to turn women on.
+Rather, having an ability to make light of situations and not get attached to your expectations will work wonders for you, I promise.

 You might be wondering what I mean by this.
 Here’s an example: say you and your girl are on a date.
 And say you go to a restaurant that doesn’t have any record of your reservation.
 Instead of causing a fuss and being rude to the hostess or manager, use your well-polished problem solving skills and ask to sit at the bar.
 Or you could say to her, “Hey!
 Let’s try this other great little spot down the street” or better yet, say, “Hey, let’s go to the grocery store and I’ll cook for you.”
-Either of these options is better than being rude to someone.
+Either of these options is an easy way to melt her heart.

 And remember that circumstance does not create your character; it simply allows it to be revealed.

 Ok, another thing that causes women to lose interest is when you’re indecisive.
 Having an opinion is sexy.
 Period.
-And asserting yourself respectfully is a real panty dropper.
+And asserting yourself respectfully is a real panty dropper and a great way to make a woman sexually attracted to you.
 So if you are indecisive about things like where to eat dinner, what movie to watch, where to go, what you want to do, this creates an indecision that wastes both time and energy.